 Tuesday the flatlands were shutdown by the storm, and I was the only one who made it into work.
 My brain was on overdrive juggling different projects, trying to clear the decks, for one day.

 I met Zach and new friends Jim and Chris at a spot that is well-known to New York metro area skiers.
 We headed north together with dreams of first chair dancing in our heads.

 The drive on Route 28 seemed painfully slow, as it always does on a powder day.
 As is tradition, we stormed the passing lane on the road into Highmount, passing four cars and tractor trailer in one move, on the mile long ascent.

 There was a good crowd at the hill, especially for a weekday.
-I wasn’t really surprised as I’d gotten more than a dozen emails and texts about Stella, from different members of NY Ski Nation.
+I wasn’t really surprised as I’d gotten more than a dozen emails and texts about Stella from various NY skiers.
 As to be expected after a massive dump of snow, lifts got off a bit late and the line for the double extended almost back to the lodge.